MozillaSecurity/FuzzManager/README.md

 ## Client Setup

-The client portion of FuzzManager (FTB and Collector) can be installed with `pip install FuzzManager`.
-This is all you need if you just need to talk to a FuzzManager server instance or use FTB locally.
+The client portion of WebCompatManager (FTB and Collector) can be installed with `pip install WebCompatManager`.
+This is all you need if you just need to talk to a WebCompatManager server instance or use FTB locally.

 ## Server Setup

-The server part of FuzzManager is a Django application.
+The server part of WebCompatManager is a Django application.
 Please note that it requires the full repository to be checked out, not just the server directory.

 Dependency constraints are listed in [requirements.txt](requirements.txt).
-You can ask pip to respect these contraints by installing FuzzManager using:
+You can ask pip to respect these contraints by installing WebCompatManager using:

 ```pip install -c requirements.txt '.[server]'```